cline/mcp-marketplace/README.md

 1. Browse official and community-made MCP servers
 2. Search by name, category, tags, and other metadata
 3. Install MCP servers with one click, triggering Cline to autonomously handle cloning, setup, and configuration.

-## Submission Requirements

-When you’re ready to add your MCP server to the Marketplace, please ensure you have:

-1.  **A GitHub Repository** containing your MCP server implementation.
-2.  **A 400×400 PNG Image** to represent your MCP server in the Marketplace UI.
-3.  **A short justification** (a sentence or two) describing why you think your MCP server belongs in the Marketplace.
-4.  **Clear installation instructions** in your README.
-Optionally, you can also include a `llms-install.md` file for additional AI-specific guidance.
-(See [Best Practices for `llms-install.md`](#best-practices-for-llms-installmd) for more information.)

 ## How to Submit your MCP Server